Soort project:

 Support for development and scale-up

 Clean and Zero-Emission Construction – Prefab (SEB-Prefab) helps get prefabricated solutions to market faster.
 TNO is in charge of managing this programme, together with TKI Bouw en Techniek.
 Innovative projects receive funding and guidance in the development phase.
-The first 9 projects were launched in 2024, with a second batch of 7 projects kicking off in the summer of 2025.
+The first 9 innovation projects were launched in 2024.
+In the summer of 2025, a further 7 projects were launched.
+An overview of the projects can be found at SEB Programme Line Prefab | TKI Bouw en Techniek.

 Calculating construction emissions